Cognisen

 25%

-Google Workspace (22–39 year olds): 92% want AI personalization.
+Google Workspace (ages 22 to 39).
+92% want AI personalization.
 91% say AI helped them contribute above their role level.
-77% describe themselves as "active designers" of AI workflows.
+77% describe themselves as “active designers” of AI workflows.

-Deloitte early career: 79% of early career workers are excited about AI opportunities.
-An interviewee described AI as "that first person you ask before going to a manager."
+Deloitte early career.
+79% are excited about AI opportunities.
+One interviewee called AI “that first person you ask before going to a manager.”

-JFF (March 2026): Sentiment reversal — workers now more likely to say AI is a net-negative than net-positive.
-Employer-provided AI training dropped ~10 percentage points.
-38% of workers of color plan to change career pathway due to AI (vs. 23% overall).
+JFF (March 2026).
+A sentiment reversal: workers now more likely to call AI net-negative than net-positive.
+Employer-provided AI training dropped ten points.
+38% of workers of color plan to change career pathway due to AI, against 23% overall.

-The split is not young vs. old, or tech vs. non-tech.
+The split is not young against old, or tech against non-tech.
 It is between workers who have the agency to shape their relationship with AI and those who do not.
-A vocal, upwardly mobile cohort experiences AI as empowering.
-A larger, quieter population experiences it as a source of anxiety without adequate organizational support.

-Unlike aggregate labor markets, freelance platforms show clear, measurable displacement — functioning as an early-warning system for what may eventually register in full-time employment.
+Unlike aggregate labor markets, freelance platforms show clear, measurable displacement.
+An early-warning system for what may eventually register in full-time employment.

 −33%